EdlinLink/edlinlink.github.io/_posts/2014-09-14-Basic_Design_Ideas_of_One-Key_Ciphers.md

 ---------------------------------------------------------------------------

+1. To introduce linear and nonlinear functions.
+2. To introduce Shannon’s confusion and diffusion.
+3. To present basic design ideas of one-key ciphers.

-## Part 1: Linear and Nonlinear Functions
+## Linear and Nonlinear Functions

 ### Abelian groups